 Sure, it works.
 But it’s not optimal.

 Note also the commission drag – Model A needs to make a lot more just to cover commission costs than that of Model B.

-If you enjoyed this article, then why not take a look at our no-obligation 2-week trial.
-Risk Model B above is the exact trades from our US Power Setups Discretionary Portfolio - one of many portfolios we offer clients.
-Click the button below to start right now:
+If you enjoyed this article, then why not take a look at our no-obligation trial membership.
+Risk Model B above is the exact trades from our US Power Setups Discretionary Portfolio – one of many portfolios we offer clients.